Learning into the Future!

 Each student will develop intellectual curiosity, persistence, social-emotional awareness, and academic skills to be positioned for success by the end of grade 3.

-- Increased percentage of students who have equitable access to developmentally appropriate teaching
+- Increased percentage of students who have equitable access to pre-kindergarten programs and to developmentally appropriate teaching through grade 3

-- Increased percentage of students in pre-kindergarten to grade 3 meeting criteria for social-emotional, physical, and cognitive development
+- Demonstrated growth for individual students in pre-kindergarten to grade 3 meeting criteria for social-emotional, physical and cognitive development, and self-regulation and attention skills

-- Increased percentage of students at grade level in the five components of Literacy Development: phonemic awareness, phonics, fluency, comprehension, and vocabulary
+- Increased percentage of students achieving and maintaining grade level in the components of Literacy Development: phonemic awareness, phonics, fluency, comprehension, vocabulary, writing and spelling

 Each student, regardless of background or experiences, demonstrates academic and social-emotional competence for successful transition out of grade 3 through equitable, targeted resources, instruction and individualized learning.